 How you can test your CEFR level?

-In our Europass Italian Language School website there is a test that our teacher prepared to check the Italian level of those who enroll in courses and on-line courses in our school
+You can test your Italian language level that our teacher prepared to check the Italian level of those who enroll in courses and on-line courses in our school

 After you have completed the test, you will receive the results directly through your email.